isolutionsag/cognitive-services-speech-demo/README.md

-# Getting Started with Create React App
+# Getting Started with Microsoft Speech Services Demo App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a demo project to to demonstrate the Microsoft Speech Services in different usecases.
+Swiss German is the focus language of this app for both recognition and synthesis.

 ## Available Scripts